Olympus E-PL8 vs Panasonic GM1

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-PL8 emerges as the winner of the contest (9 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-PL8 is the clear winner of the match-up (10 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-PL8 and the Panasonic GM1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the E-PL8 or the GM1 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.